 A drug that increases the amount of testosterone in the individual’s body.
 These are known as synthetic testosterone and can increase muscle growth, and body hair, and alter your voice.

 Examples are Androgel and Fortesta.

-Side effects can include kidney, lung and heart failure.
-Due to the increase in hormones, it may lead to mood swings, increased aggression and depression.
+Side effects can include kidney, lung, and heart failure.
+The increase in hormones may lead to mood swings, increased aggression, and depression.